Engineering Note

 The Problem

-• Weak error handling and validation
+• Weak error handling and missing validation

-• Tight coupling between components
+• Tight coupling between UI, APIs, services, and database logic

-• Difficulty handling real-world traffic and failures
+• Difficulty handling real-world traffic, latency, and failures

 System Design / Approach